-A dashboard camera is fast becoming a must-have for drivers, as it can record valuable footage in the event of a crash.
-In-car cameras can provide real peace of mind, as the evidence it provides can be relied on in court should the worst happen.
+A dashboard camera or 'dash cam' is fast becoming a must-have for drivers, as it can record valuable footage in the event of a crash.
+In-car cameras can provide real peace of mind, as the evidence they provide can be relied on in court should the worst come to the worst.

 The devices record in a constant loop on to their memory cards, and most use GPS to recognise when you come to a sudden halt – in the event of a crash – so that the all-important footage isn’t overwritten.

-Our prices here range from £80 to £250, so what should you look for when buying a camera?
-We tested eight to find the best all-rounder.
+The prices of the dash cam models tested here range from £80 to £250, that's a wide range so what should you look for when buying an in-car camera?
+We tried eight leading brands to find the best all-rounder.

 The ability to capture footage in all conditions is vital, so we tested each camera during the day and at night.
 We also played back the footage once it had been captured and took into account the computer review process.